Privacy Statement for Fís Éireann/Screen Ireland (Screen Ireland)

 Where you ask to be unsubscribed from marketing communications we may keep a record of your email address and the fact that you have unsubscribed to ensure that you are not sent any further emails in the future.

-Further details on how long we retain your personal data are contained in our retention policy which you can request from by contacting us.
+Further details on how long we retain your personal data are contained in our retention policy which you can request from us by contacting us using the details below.

 Under certain circumstances, by law you have the right to:

 - Request information about whether we hold your personal data, and, if so, what that personal data is and why we are holding/using

 - Request access to your personal data (commonly known as a “data subject access request“).
 This enables you to receive a copy of your personal data that we hold and to check that we are lawfully processing

 - Request correction of the personal data that we hold about you.
 This enables you to have any incomplete or inaccurate personal data that we hold about you

 - Request erasure of your personal data.
 This enables you to ask us to delete or remove personal data where there is no good reason for us continuing to process it.
 You also have the right to ask us to delete or remove your personal data where you have exercised your right to object to processing (see below).

 - Object to processing of your personal data where we are relying on a legitimate interest (or those of a third party) and there is something about your particular situation which makes you want to object to processing on this You also have the right to object where we are processing your personal data for direct marketing purposes.

 - Object to automated decision-making including profiling, that is not to be the subject of any automated decision-making by us using your personal data or profiling of